Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: C programmers have traditionally preferred `for(;;)` for reasons of efficiency: older compilers would often force programs to test the 1 condition cach time through the `while` loop.
+A: C programmers have traditionally preferred `for(;;)` for reasons of efficiency: older compilers would often force programs to test the 1 condition each time through the `while` loop.
 With modern compilers, however, there should be no difference in performance.

 </div>
 <!-- END: div -->